The Ultimate Food Map of Europe

 36. Macedonia

-The less explored Macedonia will ignite your taste buds.
+The less-explored Macedonia will ignite your taste buds.
 Tavče Gravče (Baked beans with peppers) is the heart and soul of Macedonian cooking.
-Fresh beans, onions and red peppers are cooked in a special earthward pot.
+Fresh beans, onions and red peppers are cooked in a unique earthward pot.

 Can’t decide what to eat in Macedonia?
 Here are our top 8 foods you need to try.
 And our final recommendation is to visit Lake Ohrid – a highlight of our time in Macedonia.